 While the strength and the length of the relationship of the two female protagonists is extremely liberating, everything else in The Heiresses is oppressive.
 Not just the lingering racism and classism.
 The camerawork is subtle, and lighting is scarce.
 The film aesthetics are Brechtian, yet the performances are low-key and naturalistic.
 The outcome is a poignant and humanistic portrait of two females in a very conservative society, which has both bestowed a certain class privilege upon them and then unexpectedly removed it.
 Overall, a very impressive feat for a first-time director.

-The Heiresses is out in cinemas across the UK on Friday, August 10th.
-It’s available on VoD on Monday, December 3rd.
+The Heiresses is out in cinemas across the UK on Friday, August 10th (2018).
+It’s available on VoD on Monday, December 3rd (2018).
+It shows at the BFI Flare in March 2019.